mindspore-ai/docs/docs/mindformers/docs/source_en/perf_optimize/perf_optimize.md

 4. Enable the `pp_interleave` parallel policy and configure `pp_interleave_num` to 3 to effectively reduce the percentage of bubbles;

    An introduction to the multi-streaming interleaving feature can be found in the [MindSpore pipeline parallelism documentation](https://www.mindspore.cn/docs/en/master/model_train/parallel/pipeline_parallel.html).
-In MindFormers the reference configuration is as follows:
+In MindSpore Transformers the reference configuration is as follows:

    ```yaml
    parallel: